Food Scrap Collection & Composting Program

 March 26, 2026

-The City of Euclid, in partnership with Rust Belt Riders, offers a free, drop-off composting program for all Euclid residents.
+The City of Euclid, in partnership with Rust Belt Riders and the Cuyahoga County Solid Waste District, offers a free, drop-off composting program for all Euclid residents.
 Participants can drop off accepted compostable waste, including all food scraps, at bins located at Euclid City Hall.

 How it works: